Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [x] Most operations involve looking up a record, and objects can do that better than arrays.
 - [ ] Working with objects makes the code more readable.

-Records in an object can be retrieved using their key which can be any given value (e.g. an employee ID, a city name, etc), whereas to retrieve a record from an array we need to know its index.
+**Explanation:** Records in an object can be retrieved using their key which can be any given value (e.g. an employee ID, a city name, etc), whereas to retrieve a record from an array we need to know its index.

 #### Q35.
 Which statement is true about the "async" attribute for the HTML script tag?
 - [ ] It can be used for both internal and external JavaScript code.